This is an improvement on a previous note from last year. A big thanks to Yaswanth Kumar for creating this handy tool!

 This will give me the question-based keywords ranking in position 1-10, sorted from highest CPC to lowest.

-Step 4: copy the URL of this dashboard, in this case: https://bit.ly/3mKwsZf
+Step 4: copy the URL of this dashboard.

-Step 5: Now take this URL and paste it into cell C2 of the bookmarklet generator.
+Step 5: Now take this URL and paste it into the bookmarklets generator: https://ahrefs-bookmarklet.streamlit.app/ and click “process”

 Step 7: Create a bookmark in your browser from any page.
-Now edit that bookmark and in the URL field, paste in the JavsScript you copied from Cell C4.
+Now edit that bookmark and in the URL field, paste in the JavsScript you just copied.
 You may also wish to rename the bookmark something descriptive.

 Now next time you’re on a page, all you need to do is click this bookmark and you will be dropped into the dashboard that shows the question-based keywords this page is ranking for sorted by CPC high to low!

-The last thing I suggest you do is create a folder with all your favorite bookmarklets and don’t forgot to also bookmark your copy of the bookmarklet generator in that folder so you have easy access.
+The last thing I suggest you do is create a folder with all your favorite bookmarklets and don’t forgot to also bookmark https://ahrefs-bookmarklet.streamlit.app/ so you have easy access.
 Here’s a look at my Ahrefs bookmarklet folder:

-If you come up with some cool bookmarklets please leave them in the comments below or get in touch with me steve (at) seonotebook (dot) com
+If you come up with some cool bookmarklets please send them to firstname.lastname@example.org.

 Before we go, I wanted to give a shout out to Glen Allsopp who published this post that’s pack with a bunch of SEO bookmarklets.
 Thanks for putting these on my radar, Glen.
 You can also check out Glen’s Detailed Chrome extension that has a few of these bookmarklets built-in.